KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## Original Signal Preamble

-For foundational canonical works and tier-anchoring documents, the Original Signal preamble may appear immediately following the metadata block, formalizing the attribution and source-acknowledgement requirements that govern lawful use of the framework.
+For foundational canonical works and tier-anchoring documents, the Original Signal preamble may appear immediately following the metadata block, formalizing the attribution and source-acknowledgement requirements that structure lawful engagement with the framework.

 The preamble's standard form establishes: